cromo/pixsort/README.md

 ## pixsort

 Applying the traveling salesman problem to pixel art.
+This fork adds conversion of that path to SVG paths suitable for pen plotting.

 Goal: Find the shortest path to visit all black pixels in an image.